seanbao/mnemonas/docs/security.en.md

 - Avoid injecting third-party scripts under the same origin.
 - Sign out on shared computers.

-Changing a user's password, deleting the user, or disabling the user revokes that user's refresh tokens.
+Signing out, changing a user's password, deleting the user, or disabling the user revokes or clears the relevant sessions.

 ### Public Share Passwords